North America

-North America is a continent in the Northern Hemisphere and almost entirely within the Western Hemisphere.
-It is bordered to the north by the Arctic Ocean, to the east by the Atlantic Ocean, to the southeast by South America and the Caribbean Sea, and to the west and south by the Pacific Ocean.
-Because it is on the North American Tectonic Plate, Greenland is included as a part of North America geographically.
+North America is a continent in the Northern and Western hemispheres.
+North America is bordered to the north by the Arctic Ocean, to the east by the Atlantic Ocean, to the southeast by South America and the Caribbean Sea, and to the south and west by the Pacific Ocean.
+The region includes Middle America comprising the Caribbean, Central America, and Northern America.